-The following tables summarize unrealized losses on fixed maturities securities that were carried at estimated fair value at December 31, 2019 and carried at amortized cost at December 31, 2018.
-The unrealized losses were primarily related to interest rate fluctuations.
+The following tables summarize unrealized losses on fixed maturities securities that were carried at estimated fair value at December 31, 2020 and at December 31, 2019.
+The unrealized losses were primarily related to interest rate fluctuations and uncertainties relating to COVID-19.
 The tables set forth unrealized losses by duration with the fair value of the related fixed maturity securities: